Watch a Solar Eclipse On-the-Go

 Modern communications technology crosses the reaches of time and space.
 So why shouldn’t you be able to observe the Sun during a solar eclipse with the cell phone in your pocket?
 Fortunately, we have an app for that.

 In addition to an optimized video player for watching livestreams, Total Solar Eclipse offers videos about eclipses and how to watch them safely, plus our archive of past eclipse expedition videos from 1998 to 2019.
-It also features an interactive map that you can use to explore the paths of the eclipses, as well as articles and maps to get you ready for the big events in 2023 and 2024.
+It also features an interactive map that you can use to explore the paths of the eclipses, as well as articles and maps to get you ready for the big events in 2024.

 Bring the Eclipse with You